Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Despite a low-risk pregnancy, Beth and Dan Wankiewicz say their baby son Clay died last year, shortly after his birth at Doncaster Royal Infirmary, from multiple skull fractures.

-Beth Wankiewicz was admitted to hospital last July, but after a day of labour her baby had still not been born.
+Beth Wankiewicz was admitted to the hospital last July, but after a day of labour her baby had still not been born.
 With no consultant doctor on site, a junior doctor made two attempts to deliver the baby with forceps, after getting advice on the phone.

 Dan remembers the second attempt with forceps being much more vigorous "which was a bit of a shock".
-The family say there was a further delay before they had a Caesarean section.
+The family says there was a further delay before they had a Caesarean section.
 Their baby had to be pushed back up the birth canal into the womb for the C-section to be performed.

 A BBC investigation has now found that in 2016 a review of services by the Royal College of Obstetricians and Gynaecologists identified serious patient safety concerns within maternity services at the trust, but it had not been published, with maternity services at both hospitals run by the trust are currently rated as Requires Improvement by the hospital regulator.